SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Pentose Phosphate I+II_Dalton.md

 		**2GSH** + ROOH -> GSSG + H2O + ROH, selenolate at the active site, reducing lipid hydroperoxides to alcohol, and then hydrogen peroxide to water.
 		- reduced glutathione molecule needed to regenerate selenolate . ii.
 Maintain general reducing conditions - **outside our cells we have an oxidized environment but inside is reduced.**
 		a.
-Iron redox state (Methemoglobin) - ferrous generation of heme is needed, the 2+ form is important and if we make the 3+ form ferric form, we make Hemin instead of heme, which is inactive [[MMT Porphyrin Metabolism I+II_Dalton]] - making nonfunctional hemoglobin ;; also there's a very low affinity for oxygen in Fe3+, so we make met hemoglobin.
+Iron redox state (Methemoglobin) - ferrous generation of heme is needed, the 2+ form is important and if we make the 3+ form ferric form, we make Hemin instead of heme, which is inactive [[-MMT Porphyrin Metabolism I+II_Dalton]] - making nonfunctional hemoglobin ;; also there's a very low affinity for oxygen in Fe3+, so we make met hemoglobin.
 			- but typically we can convert it back using met hemoglobin reductase.
 			- **congenital methemoglobinemia - AR disease, deficiency of NADH methemoglobin reductase!!!** = this is stuck here ): cyanotic and hypoxic.